 11. 67% of job seekers claim that it is important to be a part of a diverse team.

-According to diversity and inclusion statistics, job applicants are willing to be included in a diverse team since it can benefit a company in terms of solutions and ideas.
+Diversity and inclusion stats show that job applicants are willing to be included in a diverse team since it can benefit a company in terms of solutions and ideas.

 12. Businesses in the top quartiles for ethnic and racial diversity are 35% more likely to realize more financial returns.

-New research on 366 companies shows that organizations with diverse workforces realize better performance in terms of financial returns.
+Emerging HR trends and new research on 366 companies show that organizations with diverse workforces realize better performance in terms of financial returns.